stratdev3/SimpleW/readme.md

 ## OpenTelemetry

 SimpleW handle an [opentelemetry](https://github.com/open-telemetry/opentelemetry-dotnet) `Activity` and publish `Event`.

-As such, you can subscribe to this `source` and ...
+The example bellow shows how to :
+- subscribe to all SimpleW telemetry events with `openTelemetryObserver()`

-See an example which log all request to console (do not use for production).
+- log each request to console with `LogProcessor` (do not use for production).

 Open browser to http://localhost:2015/api/test and console will show log.

 ```csharp